Murder of Lee Rigby: Attack

 The attack took place shortly before 14:20 in Wellington Street, and near its junction with John Wilson Street, part of the South Circular Road (A205) in Woolwich, near the perimeter of the Royal Artillery Barracks where Rigby was stationed.
-Rigby had arrived at Woolwich Arsenal station at 14:10 and was walking down Wellington Street towards the Barracks.
+Rigby had arrived at Woolwich Arsenal station at 14:10 and was walking along Wellington Street towards the Barracks.

 While Rigby was crossing the road to get to a shop, two men, who were later identified as Michael Adebolajo and Michael Adebowale, drove a Vauxhall Tigra at him at 30 to 40 mph, knocking him to the ground.
 They attacked Rigby with knives and a cleaver, and attempted to behead him.

 Immediately after the attack, several passers-by stood over Rigby's body to protect him from further injury.
 Ingrid Loyau-Kennett, a cub scout leader from Cornwall, disembarked from a passing bus with the intention of rendering first aid, after she saw what she thought was a road accident.
 On discovering that the victim was dead she engaged one of the assailants in conversation.
 The man said he was responsible for killing the man on the ground – a British soldier who the attacker claimed had "killed Muslims in Iraq and in Afghanistan".

 She asked one of the men to hand over his weapons, but he refused.

 In a video shot by a bystander, Adebolajo said "The only reason we have killed this man today is because Muslims are dying daily by British soldiers".
 Adebolajo also gave a bystander at the scene a handwritten two-page note which set out his justification for his actions.
 The assailants remained at the scene and asked bystanders to call the police.
 The Metropolitan Police received the first 999 call about an assault at 14:20 and unarmed police were deployed.
 Subsequent 999 calls said the attackers had a firearm, and armed police were ordered to the scene at 14:24.
 Unarmed police arrived at 14:29, set up a cordon, and remained behind it.
 Authorised firearms officers arrived at 14:34.
 The two men, one brandishing a cleaver and the other a revolver, charged at the police.
 Armed police fired eight times and both men were wounded.
 They were arrested and taken to separate hospitals.
 A revolver, knives, and a cleaver were seized at the scene.
 The victim, Rigby, was pronounced dead and formally identified.
 The revolver was later determined to be a non-functioning 90-year-old Dutch KNIL 9.4mm.
 Adebowale pointed the gun at responding armed police officers, who opened fire and shot off one of his thumbs.